-The seminar course will investigate the morphology and morphogenesis of the contemporary America metropolitan urban landscape.
-The investigation will attempt to define and understand the changing pattern, form and use of the metropolitan transect from the central city to the rural fringe.
-The objective of the course is to understand the indeterminate complexity and richness of morphological layering and traces in the urban landscape as a basis for critical practice.
+The seminar course will investigate the morphology and morphogenesis of the contemporary American metropolitan urban condition.
+The investigation will attempt to define and understand the changing pattern, form, priorities and use of the metropolitan transect from the central city to the rural fringe.
+The objective of the course is to understand the history of the American city in terms of the indeterminate tensions, complexity and richness of morphological layering and traces in the urban landscape, as a basis for critical practice.
 Required for MUD students.
 Fulfills Urban Issues elective requirement.
-Credit 3 units.
-Arch: GAUI, UI
+MUD students have priority.
+Students will be enrolled from the waitlist.